Launch commit criteria: Space Shuttle

+Space Shuttle Discovery launches on STS-120.

 Weather

 The weather conditions NASA required during countdown and launch were specified for "prior to loading external tank propellant" and "after loading propellant has begun".
 Weather forecasts were provided by the 45th Weather Squadron at nearby Patrick Air Force Base with concerns such as thunderstorms, winds, low cloud ceilings, or anvil clouds noted in the report.

 Prior to loading propellant

 Tanking was not to begin if the 24-hour average temperature had been below 41 F, the wind was observed or forecast to exceed 42 knots for the next three-hour period, or there was a forecast to be greater than a 20% chance of lightning within five nautical miles of the launch pad during the first hour of tanking.

 After propellant loading was underway

 After tanking began, the countdown must not be continued, nor the Shuttle launched, if any of the following weather criteria were exceeded: